shea08/shea08.github.io/street.md

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/360.jpg" alt="Ben's 360 Photography">

 I am considered a <a href="https://www.google.com/streetview/contacts-tools"> Street View Trusted Photographer</a>.
-I am currently available to be hired for 360 photos in Minot.
+I am available to be hired for 360 photos in Minot.
 I can publish to Google Street View and link to your Google Business listing.
 My services include the photo shoot, editing, interactive VR tour, and iframe embed code for your website.

+A virtual tour is an innovative technology for clients to view your place of business.

+The ideal environments for a virtual tour include:

+- Real estate
+- Restaurants
+- Construction
+- Hotel industry
+- Entertainment
+- Educatation

 * * *